tyx2021/0xdeadbeef/forens/babyshark/solve/README.md

 # Solve
 > wire shark doo doo doo doo doo doo

-Baby Shark is swimming along a Transmission Control Protocol stream, labelled 5!
+Baby Shark is swimming along a Transmission Control Protocol stream!
 Can you find the flag?

 From the hint, we can tell that the flag can be found in TCP (Transmission Control Protocol) stream 5.